20th November 2019

 Saving tax in the long-term, any gain is capital gains tax-free if the shares are held for at least three years and the income tax relief was claimed on them.
 The shares can be held for much longer than three years, making this an appealing long-term investment choice.

 Recognising the high-risk nature of early equity investment, if shares are disposed of at a loss, the investor can also claim loss relief.
 Either set against income tax or capital gains tax, the investor can claim tax relief on the amount lost after the original income tax relief is deducted.
 This is claimed at the rate you pay tax.
-For example, if you are higher rate taxpayer and investor £10,000, you could claim £3,000 tax relief initially and a further £3,150 loss relief if the company fails.
+For example, if you are higher rate taxpayer and invest £10,000, you could claim £3,000 tax relief initially and a further £3,150 loss relief if the company fails.

 You can defer paying CGT from another investment if the money is used to invest in an EIS qualifying business.
 The investment must be made one year before or three years after the gain arose to defer CGT.